Student Affairs and Student Services

 - Health and wellness education

 The Veterans Affairs is part of the Financial Aid office and offers a variety of services that are intended to benefit the educational experiences/goals and the financial capability of the veteran/military student population.
-The role of the Veterans Affairs Official on a college campus is to facilitate the educational, financial, and in some cases the emotional/psychological health needs of veterans, service members and dependents of veterans (spouses and/or children) both prior to enrollment and for the duration of their enrollment.
+The role of the Veterans Affairs Official on a college campus is to facilitate the educational and financial needs of veterans, service members and dependents of veterans (spouses and/or children) both prior to enrollment and for the duration of their enrollment.
 The primary service offered by the Veterans Affairs Office is the certifying of VA benefits (GI Bill, Voc.
 Rehab., and Dependents Education Assistance) and DoD-based benefits (GoArmy, MyCAA, etc.)

 The Registrar's Office is responsible for ensuring the accuracy, integrity, and security of the academic records of Clinton Community College.